MS Express Samina: Aftermath

 The port-master of Parikia, Dimitris Malamas, died the same night from a heart attack due to the stress of the evacuation operations.

 As a result of the sinking, ferries were retired after 30 years instead of 35, under Greece's new laws precipitated by the disaster.
 These laws were eventually relaxed due to the aging Greek fleet, but ships over 30 years old must comply with strict safety standards, and regular inspections are carried out by authorities.
 Additionally, this hastened the adoption of voyage recorders, the equivalent of black boxes for ships; all passenger ferries are now required by law to contain voyage recorders.

 On 29 November 2000, Pandelis Sfinias (Παντελής Σφηνιάς) the manager of the company Minoan Flying Dolphins, committed suicide by jumping from his sixth-floor office window.
 He had been charged with criminal negligence in conjunction with this ferry disaster, and had been the focus of much media attention.
 A subsequent coroner's report revealed alcohol and antidepressants in his system at the time of his death.
 There was no note, but media reports hinted at a possible call made before he jumped.
 Several crew members, as well as representatives for the owners, were subsequently charged with different criminal charges, including manslaughter and negligence.
 The trial commenced in late July 2005.

 First officer Tassos Psychoyios was sentenced to 19 years, while Captain Vassilis Giannakis received a 16-year sentence.
 Psychoyios had been watching a football match on television when the ship hit the rocks, according to witnesses.
 Three crew members were sentenced to between 15 months and 8 years 9 months for a series of misdemeanours that included abandoning ship without the captain's permission.

 The City of Seattle honoured 26-year-old Heidi Hart and 32-year-old Christine Shannon, two American passengers, for heroism during the disaster.
 The women had rescued two men.

+In the EU, rights to cabotage in newly admitted member states (in particular, Greece, Spain and Portugal) were restricted; but this introductory provision was abandoned after criticism in the light of the Paros ferry disaster.